Authored by the expert who managed and guided the team behind the Italy Property Pack

 Is mortgage a viable option for foreigners in Milan right now?

-Getting a mortgage as a foreigner in Milan in 2026 is possible but more challenging than for Italian residents, with most banks willing to lend to non-residents but under stricter conditions and with more documentation requirements.
+Getting a mortgage as a foreigner in Milan in 2026 is viable but significantly more restrictive than for Italian residents: most banks will lend to non-residents, but you should expect tougher conditions and a longer approval process.

 What should I predict for resale and growth in Milan in 2026?